 The Kaizoku Sentai Gokaiger, doubly appropriate because they're Space Pirates.
 Also Marvelous' previous team with Akared and Basco Ta Jolokia, the Red Pirates.
 When you're just three people and is considered to be the greatest threat the Zangyack ever face and having a bounty bigger than the Gokaigers, you have to be one.
 Not too mention they just started collecting the Ranger Keys when they started their adventure, meaning they face off against the Zangyack without the key's powers.

-Of course, any Sentai team would probably count.
+Any Sentai team would count.

 Bones, Booth, and all the squints—increasingly so as more and more of them get out of the lab and into the field.

 The Fringe team has faced impossible things together, up to and including fractures in the fabric of the universe itself.
 They meet every obstacle with good humor, solidarity, and (fairly) calm acceptance.
 So the world's falling apart again—what's new?

 Black Rose has Captain Rose and her pirate crew, who are shown boarding an enemy ship en masse with cannons firing.

 The 1972 Miami Dolphins; who won every game that season, up to and including the Super Bowl.

 The 2007 New England Patriots nearly equaled the feat.
 But they were beaten in the Super Bowl by another Badass Crew, namely the New York Giants.

 That team was pretty ordinary, but Strahan, Umenyiora, and Tuck - who harassed superstar quarterback Tom Brady throughout - absolutely count.